DarbhaRamesh/Big-Data-Notes/Week4 - Apache Spark Core API's.md

 ---
 ##### Cache

 If you have bunch of transformations and an action at the end.
-You have ran the action once and if you run the action again then the results will be cached and will not run all the transformations once again in same spark session.
+You have ran the action once and if you run the action again then the results will be cached and will not run all the transformations once again in **same spark session**.

 If you have multiple stages then first time all the stages will run but if you trigger the action again then all the initial stages will be skipped an only execute from the action stage.

 ``` python
 rdd.cache() # lazy transformation
 ```

+If enough memory is not available, spark will skip the cache stage.
+Its always in memory.

+**Persist** will give you flexibility to save results on disk.
+Will discuss in detail when we cover high level API's

 ---